Kovalevskyi-Academy/Zeus/README.md

 - controlling maven of your project
 - checking a style of code with Checkstyle
-- testing students solutions with jUnit
+- testing students solutions with JUnit
 - downloading the latest releases of Zeus from repo

 ## Importantly